Series: multi-email automations

 Automations are great but multi-email automations, or Series, drive more revenue because you're able to keep the conversation going during critical stages of the customer lifecycle.
 And the best part is it's all automated after you set it up!

 Be sure to check out our webinar for a live demo and strategic advice on extending your two most important automations from 1 to 3 emails.

 - Pre-activation checklist

-- Start: the start card outlines the trigger action a subscriber takes to enter the automation.
+- Start: This is the trigger action that a subscriber takes to qualify for the automation or series.

-- Delay: the amount of time to wait before sending the corresponding email.
+- Delay: The delay is the amount of time before the automation sends that email.
 Aside from the very first email, the delay timing begins after the previous step in the automation, not the start of the automation itself.

-- Subscriber count: the number of subscribers currently waiting in the delay that are potentially going to receive the next email.
+- Subscriber count: This count shows the number of subscribers currently waiting to receive the email.
 After the delay has passed, these subscribers will be re-evaluated to determine if they receive the next email or exit the series.

 Add an email to a series

 To expand a series, use the Add email button below the last email in the series.